 Google’s Rich Results Test

-Google’s Rich Results Test evaluates the content of your rich results (images, carousels, etc.) to determine if they can be generated by schema.
-The test will determine if schema is implemented properly and will correct you if it’s not.
+Google’s Rich Results Test evaluates the content of your rich results (images, carousels etc.) to determine if they can be generated by schema.
+The test will determine if schema is implemented properly and it will correct you if it’s not.

 To do this, visit the website and input either a test code snippet or a URL.
 The test will notify you if your structure markup is eligible to appear as a rich snippet and will warn you if it detects errors or missing information.

-It will also detect parsing issues, meaning errors in your code formatting, and identify the code that will be affected by your mistake.
+It will also detect parsing issues (that means, errors in your code formatting) and identify the code that will be affected by your mistake.

 The rich result test can also validate other schema types that aren’t eligible for rich results.
-To evaluate these schema select the “code” option before you start the test.
+To evaluate this schema, select the “code” option before you start the test.

 Schema Markup Validator